microsoft/api-guidelines/Guidelines.md

 ### 10.1.
 Delta links
 Delta links are opaque, service-generated links that the client uses to retrieve subsequent changes to a result.

-At a conceptual level delta links are based on a defining query that describes the set of results for which changes are being tracked.
+At a conceptual level, delta links are based on a defining query that describes the set of results for which changes are being tracked.
 The delta link encodes the collection of entities for which changes are being tracked, along with a starting point from which to track changes.

 If the query contains a filter, the response MUST include only changes to entities matching the specified criteria.
 The key principles of the Delta Query are:
 - Every item in the set MUST have a persistent identifier.
 That identifier SHOULD be represented as "id".
-This identifier is a service defined opaque string that MAY be used by the client to track object across calls.
+This identifier is a service defined opaque string that MAY be used by the client to track the object across calls.
 - The delta MUST contain an entry for each entity that newly matches the specified criteria, and MUST contain a "@removed" entry for each entity that no longer matches the criteria.
-- Re-evaluate the query and compare it to original set of results; every entry uniquely in the current set MUST be returned as an Add operation, and every entry uniquely in the original set MUST be returned as a "remove" operation.
+- Re-evaluate the query and compare it to the original set of results; every entry uniquely in the current set MUST be returned as an Add operation, and every entry uniquely in the original set MUST be returned as a "remove" operation.
-- Each entity that previously did not match the criteria but matches it now MUST be returned as an "add"; conversely, each entity that previously matched the query but no longer does MUST be returned as a "@removed" entry.
+- Each entity that previously did not match the criteria but matches it now MUST be returned as an "add"; conversely, each entity that previously matched the query but no longer did MUST be returned as a "@removed" entry.
 - Entities that have changed MUST be included in the set using their standard representation.
 - Services MAY add additional metadata to the "@removed" node, such as a reason for removal, or a "removed at" timestamp.
-We recommend teams coordinate with the Microsoft REST API Guidelines Working Group on extensions to help maintain consistency.
+We recommend that teams coordinate with the Microsoft REST API Guidelines Working Group on extensions to help maintain consistency.

 The delta link MUST NOT encode any client top or skip value.